LPAndersson/SIML/docs/05-beyondLinearity.md

 The only thing that remains is to discuss how the derivatives are calculated.
 The parameters that we need to differentiate with respect to are the weight matrices $W$ and the biases $b$.
 Doing the differentiation by hand is too complicated and not an option.

 The composition of two functions $f_1$ and $f_2$ is the function $f_1(f_2(x))$.
 Note that the neural network is of this form, where a linear transformation is composed with the activation function, which forms a layer.
 That layer is then composed with the next layer, and so on.
-Calculating derivatives of composed functions can be done with the chain rule and in the context of neural networks this is known as backpropagation.
+Calculating derivatives of composed functions can be done with the chain rule and in the context of neural networks this is known as *backpropagation*.

 For more on backpropogation and a visualization of neural network, I recommend this [video series](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).

 ## An application

 Let us see an example of how to implement a neural network classifier.
-We will use Keras, which is just a wrapper for the machine learning library Tensorflow.
+We will use Keras, which is just a wrapper for the machine learning library *Tensorflow*.
 You may find the [documentation](https://keras.rstudio.com) useful

 Our goal is to classify hand-written digits from the MNIST database, which is conveniently included in Keras.
 The first time you install Keras, you do.